SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Methodology

 \textbf{Proposition 2.} \textit{For I-LIF neurons, the variance of the membrane potential is proportional to the variance of the input, i.e., $\text{Var}[\mathbf{u}^{t,n}] \propto \text{Var}[\mathbf{x}^{t,n}]$.}

 \textbf{Proof} The detailed proof is presented in Appendix A-B.

 With Proposition 2, we can conclude that the aforementioned variance accumulation in synaptic input directly creates unstable membrane potential distributions.
 According to Eq. \ref{ILIF2}, this instability increases the probability of neurons firing large integer-valued spikes, thereby exacerbating the local firing saturation problem.
 This severely impacts object detection tasks as discussed in Section \ref{intro}.
-Fig. \ref{fig_4} confirms our analysis, visually demonstrating that unstable input leads to more active neuron firing patterns.
-Additionally, as shown in Eqs. \ref{ems-block1} and \ref{ems-block2}, during downsampling, the model positions Maxpool operations before I-LIF neurons.
-Since Maxpool selects maximum values from local regions, it increases the input intensity received by I-LIF neurons.
-This raises the risk of local firing saturation.